North Atlantic or liberal model of media and politics: Professionalization

 According to Hallin and Mancini, the professionalization of journalism was strongly developed in the liberal countries.
 The authors refer to the development of journalistic practices, which is projected in the quality of political coverage.
 However, later the authors continue to illustrate how many contradictions emerge in the nature and the importance of context in professionalization of journalism within the liberal systems.
 Thomas E. Patterson believes Hallin and Mancini's discussion of the impact of journalism, and the influence the craft has on political influence is correct and unchallenged in the scholarly literature.
 Patterson explains that a tight clutch by the media to the state, as well as political institutions, creates professionalism.
 Patterson elaborates how a liberal culture will create an environment of journalistic autonomy, which in turn creates professionalism.
 Katrin Voltmer agrees that professionalization prevents dependency from outside perspective and influence to impose certain rules or norms on journalists.
 However, Voltmer also explains the difficulties within the classifications of professional journalistic performance.
 Voltmer enlightens the challenge of trying to bridge the gap between theory and practice of professionalization.
-Which Voltmer later elaborates how new and old norms, as well as new standards, of journalistic quality are finding it difficult to co-exist in finding their roles in the new democratic order.
+Voltmer later elaborates how new and old norms, as well as new standards, of journalistic quality are finding it difficult to co-exist in finding their roles in the new democratic order.